AlbertHumbert/Chaos/README.md

 ###### about now

 * simple build script
-* bootable image in elf format
+* bootable image in elf format verified by grub-file
 * print a "Hello, World !" on screen